 What is at Risk?

 Truthfully, everything is at risk when facing a DUI.
 This can include your record, your life, your family, and the lives of anyone else involved in the process.
 Indeed, it is always better to be safe than sorry, and our team can help you understand your rights during this process.

 Schedule Your Consultation

-Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your free initial consultation with our team and learn more about DUI charges in the state of Connecticut.
+Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your consultation with our team and learn more about DUI charges in the state of Connecticut.